arg289/FIGS/README.md

 ## Early Domestic Fig in the Jordan Valley

-In this article, Kislev et al. investigates carbonized fig fruits and drupelets found in Gilgal I, an early Neolithic village in the Lower Jordan Valley.
+In this article, Kislev et al.[^6] investigates carbonized fig fruits and drupelets found in Gilgal I, an early Neolithic village in the Lower Jordan Valley.
 The remains date back to 11,400-11,200 years ago, prior even to the domestication of cereals.
-The authors suggest that because the figs found were from parthenocarpic trees(varieties that mainly produce seedless figs that must be propagated by cutting) that this finding is evidence of propagation and cultivation, possibly the first known evidence of domestication.
+The authors suggest that because the figs found were from parthenocarpic trees (varieties that mainly produce seedless figs that must be propagated by cutting) that this finding is evidence of propagation and cultivation, possibly the first known evidence of domestication.

 <param ve-image
        label="Carbonized fig fruit (Ficus carica var. domestica) from Gilgal I, broken lengthwise." decription="Orifice (A) surrounded by scales (B).
 The fruit skin (C) covers the thin fruitflesh (D) and its inner part (E), which includes the empty drupelets (F).
 Scale bar, 5 mm.
 [Panoramic scanning electron microscope micrographs by Y. Langsam]" url="https://www-science-org.proxy.library.cornell.edu/cms/10.1126/science.1125910/asset/80b41b9b-b5d2-44d8-af34-517175674c00/assets/graphic/312_1372_f1.jpeg">

 However, this finding is not without controversy.
-Lev-Yadun et al. argues that even parthenocarpic varieties may sometimes produce fruit with viable seed and that these varieties could have grown in the area randomly.
+Lev-Yadun et al.[^7] argues that even parthenocarpic varieties may sometimes produce fruit with viable seed and that these varieties could have grown in the area randomly.

 <param ve-image
         label="Further carbonized fig remains found at Gilgal I, photograph courtesy of Jonathan Reif" url="https://media.npr.org/programs/morning/features/2006/jun/figs/fig_remains200-203f02186c687880d2c603e5e5e4c0837e1a7c2b-s600-c85.webp">

-In a final rebuttal, Kislev et al. makes the argument that while there were seeded varieties of fig found at nearby sites, only the parthenocarpic varieties were found at Gilgal I, suggesting that cuttings of these varieties were intentionally planted in the settlement.
+In a final rebuttal, Kislev et al.[^6] makes the argument that while there were seeded varieties of fig found at nearby sites, only the parthenocarpic varieties were found at Gilgal I, suggesting that cuttings of these varieties were intentionally planted in the settlement.

 <param ve-image
        label="An ancient fig (left) prepared to be analyzed under the microscope.
 To its right are an Iranian and Turkish variety respectively, photograph courtesy of Jonathan Reif"